 Special needs trusts, which are also sometimes called special treatment trusts or special purpose trusts, are designed to hold assets that can be used for the benefit of someone who is receiving Medicaid for nursing home or other long-term care (called the "Medicaid beneficiary").
-These trusts prevent the Medicaid beneficiary from being disqualified from Medicaid for being "over-resource" -- that is, having too many assets.
+These trusts prevent the Medicaid beneficiary from being disqualified from Medicaid long-term care for being "over-resource" -- that is, having too many assets.
+These trusts can also be used to qualify for Supplemental Security Income (SSI).

 If a Medicaid applicant or beneficiary has resources (assets) in excess of the allowable limit, the applicant/beneficiary can transfer those excess resources to a special needs trust.
 Since this is a special purpose trust established by federal law, the applicant is not penalized for transferring assets to this trust (that is, the applicant is not disqualified from Medicaid), so long as the trust is properly established.